LinarAbdrazakov/Rosbag_modifier/README.md

 # Rosbag_modifier
-A script which splits one rosbag file on parts
+A script which splits one rosbag file into few parts